Royal Military College of Canada: Heraldry

+Motto

 The first college Commandant, Lieut.
 Colonel Hewett, made the first public announcement of the college motto and ‘device’ (badge) during a prize presentation held at the Kingston Military College on 11 February 1878.
 "I now have to tell you Gentlemen Cadets, that a device and motto has been selected for the Military College.
 The device, a mailed arm bearing a maple leaf; symbolical of the position you, as the future officers of Canada, should hold towards your country as represented by the maple leaf.
 The motto, "Truth, Duty, and Valour,"- three simple words in plain English -that all who run may read."

 These words by Professor Robert Carr Harris, RMC's first Professor of Engineering, were recalled when his son No. 1118 Major G. G. M. Carr-Harris unveiled a plaque in the entrance to the Currie Building in 1964 to the memory of his father "Engineering, leads a man among actions, thoughts, and associations which are useful and honourable, and a life so spent will leave its mark upon anyone's character."
 The Harris memorial plaque is alongside one commemorating the first Commandant Major Edward Osborne Hewett who chose the college motto, "Truth, Duty, Valour".
 The Hewett plaque is alongside one commemorating the first Staff Adjutant Major Raymond N.R.
 Reade, a British officer sent to the RMC from London in 1901, who authorized construction of a gymnasium, a hospital, an electrical plant, and a permanent accommodation for the staff-adjutant and his family.

+Music

+The RMC march, Precision was composed by Madame Denise Chabot, the wife of an RMC staff member, Major C.A.
+Chabot.
+She was inspired by the sound of the cadets marching past married quarters.
+The march starts, "We are the gentlemen cadets of RMC.
+We have sworn to love and serve Her Majesty…"